Monthly Archives: February 2011

 carrying loves and packages

-Posted in Death and dying, Estates Administration & Probate, Poetry | Leave a comment
+Posted in Death and living while dying, Estates: Administration & Probate, Poetry | Leave a comment

 I help pick up the pieces

-Posted in Estates Administration & Probate, Family, Poetry | Leave a comment
+Posted in Estates: Administration & Probate, Family, Poetry | Leave a comment

 Death ends a work…

-Posted in Death and dying, Family, Grieving, Poetry | Leave a comment
+Posted in Death and living while dying, Family, Grieving, Poetry | Leave a comment

 The With-nesses of Long-Term Care:

-Posted in Family, Healing and Wholeness, Long-Term Care, Poetry | Leave a comment
+Posted in Family, Healing and Wholeness, Long-Term Care and nursing homes, Poetry | Leave a comment